 MHacks 2025: My First Hackathon

-October 4, 2025 (1w ago)
+October 4, 2025 (1mo ago)

 "We're allowed to use AI right?"

-I sent that message in the MHacks 25 Discord server the day before the Hackathon, clueless about competition rules, norms, and just the process.
+I sent that message in the MHacks 25 Discord server the day before the Hackathon, clueless about competition rules, norms, and the overall process.
 Clearly, I had no idea what to expect.
 I especially didn't expect that, precisely 24 hours later, I'd be downing RedBulls to power me through the night.

-Not only did I enter the competition clueless about the rules, I also wasn't too familiar with common web frameworks.
-Although I had previous experience building websites, I never built any of a similar scale as our Hackathon project.
-Additionaly, most of my projects were in plain HTML/CSS/JS.
+Despite previous experience building websites, I never built any like our Hackathon project, as most of my projects were in plain HTML/CSS/JS.
 Learning React, Electron.js, Tailwind, etc. on the fly was not only loads of fun, but incredibly rewarding.
-From the pressure of the Hackathon, I was able to pick up on so many new skills.
+Furthermore, what I learned during the Hackathon led to a new and unexpected interest in software systems engineering.

 Image of me and my teammates From Left to Right: Caden Bowman, Sam Tao, Bill Hong, Dylan Li (me)